 However, as any shutdown drags on, the money provided by state governments, non-profits, and other entities can only go so far.

 How national parks are hurt by a shutdown

 As I alluded to at the beginning of this post, I went through a bit of inner turmoil about visiting a national park during the government shutdown.

 Sure, it turned out that the Grand Canyon was being taken care of.
 But the same isn't always true at many other parks.

 Most notably, Joshua Tree National Park closed its gates and campgrounds in 2019 because of sanitation issues at the campgrounds and safety issues (both for visitors and the natural environment) in the park – people were cutting down Joshua Trees (!!!!).

 At other parks, there were reports of overflowing trash cans, human feces in places human feces isn't supposed to be, and a general disregard of the rules that usually keeps our national parks pristine.

 Some national parks had to dip into entrance fee funds to try to clean things up – funds that they usually rely on for other things throughout the year.

 One of the big things I fretted over as I visited Grand Canyon National Park was not paying my entrance fee.
 As car after car rolled through the open gates, I couldn't help thinking about how much money the parks were losing during the shutdown.

 And, indeed, the National Parks Conservation Association estimates that the NPS lost $400,000 per day from entrance fee revenue during the last shutdown.
 PER DAY, people.
 That's not an insignificant amount of money.

 Should you visit a national park during a shutdown?

 People tend to take advantage of free entry to many national parks during government shutdowns, and many others (understandably) don't alter their travel plans to avoid visiting them.

 But should you be visiting national parks during a shutdown?

 There's no clear answer.
-Some people say no, simply because many visitors don't respecting national parks and monuments when there are no park rangers around.
+Some people say no, simply because many visitors don't respect national parks and monuments when there are no park rangers around.